gsmhypothesis/gsmhypothesis.github.io/_posts/2020-10-30-GV_hypothesis.md

 <p style="text-align: justify">In this ghastly background of the enlarging and deepening tentacles of this pandemic, it is pertinent to mention the following speculative points : </p>

 <ul>
-  <li>The almost certain fact that the Virus originated from WIV indicates that Dr. Shi was very involved in the contrivation  of this particle.
-Dr.Shi is not available to us to reveal the exact intention and nature of this particle.</li>
+  <li><p>The almost certain fact that the Virus originated from WIV indicates that Dr. Shi was very involved in the contrivation  of this particle.
+Dr.Shi is not available to us to reveal the exact intention and nature of this particle.</p></li>
-  <li>There is every possibility that the creation of this Virus was part of a Biological Warfare program charted out by CPC/PLA with the intention of erasing a ‘target population’, when let loose.
-The ways and means of ‘letting loose’ a load of this Virus is debatable.</li>
+  <li><p>There is every possibility that the creation of this Virus was part of a Biological Warfare program charted out by CPC/PLA with the intention of erasing a ‘target population’, when let loose.
+The ways and means of ‘letting loose’ a load of this Virus is debatable.</p></li>
-  <li>The WIV would have also thought of a vaccine, for this virus, as the creator of this parasite.</l>
+  <li><p>The WIV would have also thought of a vaccine, for this virus, as the creator of this parasite.</p></l>
-  <li>The WIV would have also thought of control measures of this Virus, in the event of an unlikely outbreak of this Virus, from its Lab.</li>
+  <li><p>The WIV would have also thought of control measures of this Virus, in the event of an unlikely outbreak of this Virus, from its Lab.</p></li>

 </ul>